mikaelvesavuori/ws-gitflow/README.md

 The workshop material is contained in index.html – just follow along with the instructions there.
 Again, make all your changes in readme.md (this document!).

 ## How do I get started?
-Clone this repository to your computer and set it up with your [CLI](https://git-scm.com/book/it/v2/Git-Basics-Getting-a-Git-Repository), [Bitbucket](https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html), [Github](https://help.github.com/articles/cloning-a-repository/) or [Visual Studio 2015 (or later) with a Team Services account](https://www.visualstudio.com/en-us/docs/git/gitquickstart).
+Clone this repository to your computer and set it up with your [CLI](https://git-scm.com/book/it/v2/Git-Basics-Getting-a-Git-Repository), [Bitbucket](https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html) together with [Sourcetree](https://confluence.atlassian.com/get-started-with-sourcetree/clone-a-remote-repository-847359098.html), [Github](https://help.github.com/articles/cloning-a-repository/) or [Visual Studio 2015 (or later) with a Team Services account](https://www.visualstudio.com/en-us/docs/git/gitquickstart).
 Then just open index.html in a web browser and follow along!

 ---
 # Your work area